Skip to main content

 The school model stems from the widely adopted municipal Participatory Budgeting (PB) model - a democratic process in which community members decide how to spend a portion of the public budget.

-CFA provides training and support to our partners to implement a year-long process, led by students working alongside their teachers and the community.
+CFA provides training and support to our partners to implement a year-long process, led by students working alongside their educators and the community.
 Students work together through a process of curating ideas, developing proposals, and participating in a campus-wide vote that educates students on real electoral processes.

 Our impact

-• Engaged 50,000 students across 39 campuses in 5 school districts
+• Engaged thousands of Arizona students across 80 campuses in 18 school districts

-• Registered 4500+ students to vote through Vote Day partnerships with local elections officials and voter engagement organizations
+• Registered 9,000+ students to vote through Vote Day partnerships with local elections officials and voter engagement organizations

-• Encouraged $455,000 public dollars invested in 65 student-developed school improvement projects
+• Encouraged $1,000,000+ public dollars invested in 220+ student-developed school improvement projects

-• Engaged 750+ students in SPB Steering Committees
+• Engaged 2,000+ students in SPB Steering Committees

 • Empowers students to discover their agency and collective voice